fluxcd/community/GOVERNANCE.md

 Scope and responsibilities:

 - shared Maintainers responsibilities, as well as:
+- administering and creating source code repositories
 - technical oversight on the overall project
-- providing architectural guidance to Dev team members
 - making technical decisions that are applicable to multiple sub-projects
-- administering and creating source code repositories
+- providing architectural guidance to Dev team members on an individual sub-project
+- representing sub-project interests in Architecture team decisions

+Every sub-project should have at least one Architecture team member as a Maintainer.
+The involvement of this Maintainer may be passive, but carries being responsible for duties that come with the Architecture team membership, including being a representative for the sub-project.

 ### Dev team